Morning with Pastor Peter

 The famous hymn What a Friend we have in Jesus has the refrain 'Take it to the Lord in prayer'.
 That we do!
 Both Ringwood and Knox have weekly prayer groups.

-Ringwood’s Monday group gathers for morning tea and discussion of whatever is on people’s hearts and minds, followed by prayer.
-A smaller group stays for extended prayer time.
+Ringwood’s Prayer group gathers Sunday Mornings at 8am(Before the service) and 10.45am after morning service and morning tea).
 Prayer ministry may seem invisible, but prayer is powerful!
 It is one of the best ways in which we can serve.

 Knox’s Thursday group usually begins with discussion of local and world events that need our prayers.
 Prayer follows.
 Some pray aloud, some silently, some simply listen.
 The morning concludes with morning tea and fellowship.